 - Warning – Microsoft's Outlook app for iOS breaks your company security

 Any email client software program that uses the IMAP protocol can work with UW Exchange.
 UW Exchange does not support the POP3 protocol.

 Thunderbird and Alpine are popular IMAP email clients in use at the University of Washington.

 When you connect to an Exchange server using the IMAP protocol, you get only email functionality.
 You do not get access to the other features of Exchange: calendar, tasks, and contacts.
-To get the full set of Exchange features, use an Exchange client software program, such as Outlook or Entourage.
+To get the full set of Exchange features, use an Exchange client software program, such as Outlook.